kastomd/Editor_indice_Py/README.md

 In Tenkaichi Tag Team, the game loops the music automatically.
 Even if your WAV audio contains the SMPL chunk, it won’t be used because the game only reads the audio data in AT3 format—the header is not used in this game.

-### How to convert WAV audio to AT3 for story mode or character mode
+### How to convert WAV audio to AT3 for story mode or characters
  In your .wav file, add ```_m_``` at the end of the name, then continue compressing the ISO.
 The audio will automatically adapt for story mode or character mode

  Make sure your audio is sped up to x2.